-The Queensland Government has a continuing commitment to ensure that all students, no matter where they live, have access to a range of high quality education and training programs.
+The Queensland Government is committed to ensuring that all students, no matter where they live, have access to a range of high quality education and training programs.
 Nearly half of all state schools in Queensland are in rural and remote locations, with approximately one-quarter of state school students enrolled in these schools.

-This page was last reviewed on 22 Feb 2017
+This page was last reviewed on 12 Mar 2018 at 02:13PM